openstax/enki/README.md

 For local preview of HTML files with working image resources you need to build a `all-git-web` book and run `local-preview` command.

-Example with using a custom data "localptest" directory:
+Example with using a custom data `localptest` directory:

 ```sh
 ./enki --command all-git-web --repo 'philschatz/tiny-book' --data-dir ./data/localptest/ --book-slug 'book-slug1' --style default --ref main